 Publications and Teaching

-The firm has published a quarterly newsletter entitled the Nonprofit Organization Report since 2000.
+The firm has published a quarterly newsletter titled the Nonprofit Organization Report since 2000.
 The newsletter is currently circulated to over 6,000 readers nationwide.
 These newsletters are available on this website.
 Persons interested in being placed on the mailing list should contact the firm's Marketing Manager, Ms. Carrie L. Samperi, at email@example.com.
-In addition to the newsletter, members of the Practice Area regularly speak to industry and professional groups in Connecticut and in national venues in cities as varied as Chicago and Washington, D.C.
+In addition to the newsletter, members of the Practice Area regularly speak to industry and professional groups.

 Cutting Edge Projects